Linkurious/documentation-resources/Ogma/Ogma-AWS.md

 There are many different options to configure network egress allowing access to the Ogma pod on port `8080`, one simple option to validate a deployment is to follow the notes provided by the output of the Helm install command:

-Example output of the Help install command:
+Example output of the Helm install command:
 ```sh
 NOTES:
 1. Get the application URL by running these commands: